 Joshua is the co-founder of the community arts nonprofit Engine in Biddeford, where he lives today with Tammy Ackerman and his daughter, Elona.
 Visit his website to learn more about his work.
 Joshua keeps track of his reading life with his annual reading list Bodwell’s Baker’s Dozen.

 Stephen Abbott is the assistant director of the Maine Writers & Publishers Alliance and editor of Find Maine Writers.
 Stephen has worked as a writer, magazine editor, speaker, and communications professional for more than a decade.
 He is also the director of communications for the Great Schools Partnership and the New England Secondary School Consortium, and the editor of the Glossary of Education Reform.

 Email abbott [at] mainewriters.org

 Hannah Perry, Projects & Programs Coordinator

 Hannah studied philosophy and fiction writing with Meg Wolitzer and Nellie Hermann at Barnard College, where she also wrote for the Columbia Daily Spectator.
 She began interning for the MWPA in 2011 and immediately impressed executive director Joshua Bodwell by creating a guide to forging his signature for future interns.
 After her first stint at the MWPA, she pursued a variety of experiences, including maintaining hiking trails in the Berkshires, bartending, scoring the written sections of standardized tests, and teaching English in Peru and Chile for a year and a half.
-In early 2014 she began working as poet Richard Blanco’s assistant and became the MWPA’s Projects & Programs Coordinator.
+Hannah also serves as poet Richard Blanco’s assistant.

 Photographs: Curt Richter (Bodwell); Michael Bowker (Abbott)